"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Based on by component, the market is segmented into drone platform, payloads, navigation & control systems, communication & data links, software & analytics, and support systems.

-Software & analytics segments dominate the market in 2024.
+Software & analytics segments is projecteed to dominate the market with a share of 25.53% in 2026.
 Hardware plays an important role, but it grows when images become findings, tickets, and compliance records.
 Buyers prioritize software that automates flight planning, finds defects using AI, measures risk (heat, corrosion, vegetation, leaks), and sends work orders into EAM or CMMS systems.
 As platforms become widely available, budgets move toward subscriptions for processing, dashboards, and API integrations, particularly in utilities and oil and gas, where audit trails and SLA compliance are important.
 This change transforms one-time flights into ongoing programs based on analytics, not just airframes.

 For instance, in October 2025, Axpo showcased its LINIA software suite at INTERGEO 2025, offering automated flight planning and AI-driven powerline inspection analytics an end-to-end workflow signal that is consolidated around data and insights rather than new airframes alone.